LucaDeSiena/MuRAT/README.md

 1. **Start from the Murat_input..mlx files**

 The input files are self-explanatory and provide detailed descriptions of every input and references to papers you can use to set them.
-If you have a 3D velocity model use *MuRAT_InputMSH.mlx* otherwise start from *MuRAT_InputRomania.mlx*.
+If you have a 3D velocity model use *MuRAT_InputMSH.mlx* otherwise start from either *MuRAT_InputRomania.mlx* or *MuRAT_InputRomania.mlx*, the examples for 2- and 3-component data.

 2. **Read the html**

-The package has a html folder where each file explains what the code does: read ethem to understand the approximations used to process data, forward model kernels, and invert observations.
+The package has a html folder where each file explains one of the primary functions of MuRAT: read them to understand the approximations used to process data, forward model kernels, and invert observations.
 Particularly important are:

 * MuRAT3.html: is the *make* code and can be run in sections.
 Here you find the names of the primary functions.
 * Murat_plot.htlm: the plot function shows at which lines of the code figures are produced, providing additional information on the output.